SEDG Investors Have Opportunity to Lead SolarEdge Technologies, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SolarEdge Technologies, Inc. ("SolarEdge" or the "Company") (NASDAQ: SEDG).
+30, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SolarEdge Technologies, Inc. ("SolarEdge" or the "Company") (NASDAQ: SEDG).

 Class Period: May 3, 2023 – October 19, 2023